Akpoikar/LoonaFlowAI/API_SETUP.md

 # API Setup Guide

-This guide explains how to set up and use the API endpoints in your LeadFlow AI application.
+This guide explains how to set up and use the API endpoints in your LoonaFlow AI application.

 ## Environment Configuration